magento/magento2-upward-connector/README.md

 ## Prerequisites

-- A dev, starter, or pro tier Magento Cloud project
+- An existing Magento Cloud project
 - Composer
 - Yarn or NPM
 - A [Magento PWA Studio][] storefront managed by NPM or Yarn.